w3c/wai-website/pages/teach-advocate/accessible-events.md

 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

 github:
-  repository: w3c/wai-website
-  path: pages/teach-advocate/accessible-events.md   # Add the language shortcode to the middle of the filename, for example content/index.fr.md
   label: wai-accessible-events

 permalink: /teach-advocate/accessible-presentations/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
 ref: /teach-advocate/accessible-presentations/   # Do not change this

-layout: default

 # In the footer below:
 # Do not change the dates